Julia Zekely and Stephanie Lessard-Pilon carefully separate the macrofauna and meiofauna using a sieve. Click image for larger view and image credit.

 92° 7.51 W

 To even begin to grasp the ecology of faunal communities, you have to first know what lives there.
-In many cases, scientists only investigate the macrofauna, organisms larger than 1 mm.
+In many cases, scientists investigate only the macrofauna (organisms larger than 1 millimeter [mm]).
 Unfortunately, this often overlooks a significant portion of the organisms in any given area.
-The meiofauna consists of microscopic protists and tiny animals between 1mm and 32µm.
+The meiofauna consists of microscopic protists and tiny animals between 1mm and 32 micrometers (µm).
+(A micrometer, or micron, is 0.001 mm.)
 During this cruise in the Gulf of Mexico, I am collecting meiofauna associated with both tubeworm and mussel aggregations.
 These assemblages create three-dimensional systems, where smaller macrofauna and meiofauna live, feed, and/or find refuge from predators.
 I will use the information collected during the cruise to compare biodiversity and community structure between these two types of chemosynthetic communities.

 Counting the meiobenthos will not be an easy task.
-In past work, we’ve found abundances can reach up to 1000 per 10cm2 at cold seeps.
-While counting thee organisms, we will also be working to identify a subset of these organisms to the species level.
+In past work, we’ve found abundances can reach up to 1,000 per 10cm2 at cold seeps.
+While counting these organisms, we will also be working to identify a subset of these organisms to the species level.
 This information will be used to estimate species richness and diversity at both tubeworm and mussel communities.

-Despite their tiny size, our microscopes our powerful enough to get a good look at the mouthparts of many of these organisms.
-Through previous work at other extreme environments, like deep-sea hydrothermal vents, we have only found bacterial or deposit feeders, scavengers, and a few parasites.
+Even though these organisms are tiny, our microscopes our powerful enough to get a good look at the miniscule mouthparts of many of them.
+Through previous work at other extreme environments, like deep-sea hydrothermal vents, we have found only bacterial or deposit feeders, scavengers, and a few parasites.
 We haven’t yet found any predators among the meiobenthos.
-Who knows what little treasure we’ll find this time?!
+Who knows what little treasure we’ll find this time?